MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 create a front door for a highly available web application using the Azure portal.md

 9. Select **Review + create**, review the Summary, and then select **Create**.
    ‎It might take several minutes for the deployment to complete.

-## Create a Front Door for your application
+## Task 2: Create a Front Door for your application

 Configure Azure Front Door to direct user traffic based on lowest latency between the two web apps servers.
 To begin, add a frontend host for Azure Front Door.